-Coding in Python is not hard, in fact – it has been acclaimed as the easiest programming language to learn for a long time.
-It is a good starting point if you’re looking to get into web development, even game development – as there are so many resources for building games with Python.
-It’s one of the ways of learning the language quickly.
+Coding in Python is not hard, in fact – Python has been acclaimed as one of the easiest programming languages to learn for many years.
+It can be a good starting point if you’re looking to get into web development, game development, data science or machine learning.
+Actually, for AI & ML and Data Science, Python is believed to be one of the most essential programming languages for developers from all over the world.

-Many programmers have used Python as the beginning of their journey, to later pick up languages like PHP and Ruby.
-It’s also one of the hottest web programming languages in 2014, and highly recommended to learn.
+Many programmers have used Python as the beginning of their journey and they later learned languages like PHP and Ruby.
+Python was also one of the most trending & hottest programming languages in 2019 by StackOverflow and is highly recommended to learn.
 But, how to learn Python?
 Where to go to begin learning?

 I’m here to solve that problem for you, as I’ve myself relied on many of these resources to learn programming, and begin development.
 Just a friendly tip and word of advice, the best way to learn is by doing – and these books, resources are here only to guide you in the right direction.